ballerina-platform/ballerina-distribution/examples/azure-functions-hello-world/azure-functions-hello-world.md

 ## Deploy the function

 Execute the Azure CLI command given by the compiler to create and publish the functions by replacing the sample app name given in the command with your respective Azure `<function_app_name>`.

->**Tip:** For instructions on getting the values, see [Set up the prerequisites](https://ballerina.io/learn/run-in-the-cloud/function-as-a-service/azure-functions/#set-up-the-prerequisites).

 ::: out az_deploy.out :::